NOTE: In general, the St. Mark Choirs do not have regular, weekly rehearsals during the summer.

 All singers are welcome and high school students are especially encourage to participate.
 Singers in all ranges are welcome, but the men’s sections would especially rejoice at the sound of new members.

-If you have questions, see Marsha Medley or email her at: email@example.com
+If you have questions about the Chancel Choir, see Marsha Medley or email her at: firstname.lastname@example.org

 Come be a part of the Musical Ministry of St. Mark!